adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 }
 ```

-Here is a summary of what the program does.
-Each step will be explained in turn.
+Each step of the program will be explained in turn.
 * Allocate memory on the computer and the GPU
 * Initialize arrays on the computer with data for processing
 * Initialize arrays on the GPU